UniversalDependencies/docs/_is/index.md

 ## Tokenization and Word Segmentation

 * Words are generally delimited by whitespace or punctuation.
 Exceptions:
   * Numerical expressions (including dates) are treated as single words and may contain punctuation or whitespace.
-Dot following the last digit of a number indicates an ordinal numeral in Icelandic: *5.*, *1.1.1970*, *11:00*, *2.000*.
+Dot following the last digit of a number indicates an ordinal numeral in Icelandic: *5.*, *1.1.1970*, *11:00*, *2.000*
-  * Abbreviations are treated as single words: *e.t.v.*, *t.d.*.
+  * Abbreviations are treated as single words: *e.t.v.*, *t.d.*
 * Words with spaces are not used.
 * Imperative verbal form and cliticized verbal question form are treated as multi-word tokens and segmented to individual syntactic words.